Kempe equivalence and quadratic toric rings: Applications to perfectly contractile graphs

 A pair of adjacent vertices $\{x,y \}$ of $G$ is called an {\em adjacent twin} in $G$ if $N(x) \setminus \{y\} = N(y) \setminus \{x\}$, where $N(x)$ is the set of all neighbours of $x$ in $G$.
 By using Corollary ~\ref{Ga contractile}, we can prove Theorem~\ref{thm:conj}.

 \begin{proof}[Proof of Theorem~\ref{thm:conj}] Suppose that Conjecture~\ref{conj:first} is true, that is, the class $\mathcal{A}$ of graphs that contain no odd holes, no antiholes, and no odd prisms coincides with the set of all perfectly contractile graphs.
-Since (3) $\Rightarrow$ (2) is known, it is enough to show (2) $\Rightarrow$ (3).
+It is enough to show that the stable set ring $K[G]$ is quadratic for every $G \in \mathcal{A}$.